Deposit Insurance Systems Worldwide

 14 There are two deposit insurance systems in Portugal: Fundo de Garantia de Depósitos and Fundo de Garantia do Crédito Agrícola Mútuo.

 15 The US has two federally mandated deposit insurance systems.
-The explicit protection of deposits in banks and savings associations (thrifts) is provided by the Federal Deposit Insurance Corporation.
+The explicit protection of deposits in banks and savings associations (thrifts) is provided by the Federal Deposit Insurance Corporation (IADI Founding Member).
 Protection of depositor funds in credit unions (termed share accounts) is provided under a separate legislative mandate by the National Credit Union Administration (NCUA).
 All federally chartered and most state-chartered credit unions are insured by the NCUA through the National Credit Union Share Insurance Fund (NCUSIF).
 State-chartered credit unions in nine states are allowed to obtain primary deposit insurance from a source other than NCUSIF.
 Amercian Share Insurance, chartered and licensed in the state of Ohio, is a private, mutually owned company that provides primary deposit insurance to those credit unions.